THREE KINDS OF MAN

 Tap to expand

 The natural man has no spiritual life.
 His human spirit — the organ that contacts God — is dead, darkened, cut off since the fall.
 He operates entirely from the soul: mind, will, and emotions.
 This doesn't mean he's necessarily immoral.
 He can be highly intelligent, deeply cultured, emotionally sensitive, and morally upright.
 He can be religious, philosophical, and charitable.
 But everything he does originates from the soul — human capacity operating without God's life.
 He cannot receive the things of the Spirit because he lacks the organ to perceive them.
-It's not that spiritual truth is too complicated — it's that he doesn't have the antenna.
-A radio with no receiver can't pick up a signal no matter how powerful the broadcast.
+It's not that spiritual truth is too complicated — it's that his antenna is dead.
+A radio with a dead receiver can't pick up a signal no matter how powerful the broadcast.

 No spiritual life Soul-governed Can be moral Can be religious Cannot perceive spiritual reality